ctdk/modern-xiafs/README.md

 -------------------------------------------------------------------------------

 Xiafs is an ancient Linux filesystem that was an early competitor to ext2, but for various reasons, like its lack of extensibility, it fell from general use and was eventually removed from the kernel in version 2.1.21.
 As an intellectual exercise to learn more about how filesystems work, I decided to port xiafs from the last kernel it was still in to work with the kernel that shipped with Debian squeeze (2.6.32).
 Later, I also got it working with 3.2.0, 3.10.1, and at least one minor point release of each subsequent 3.x and 4.x series kernels.
+After setting this aside for a while after COVID-19 struck, I've picked it up again and have been working on getting it working with the 6.x kernel series.

 KERNELS
 -------